ComputationalPhysiology/modelgraph/README.md

 A tool for visualizing dependencies between different components of your model.

 ## Motivation
-Assume you have some model, represented as a system of ODEs with potentially several intermediation expression.
+Assume you have some model, represented as a system of ODEs with potentially several intermediation expressions.
 For example in the classical Hodgkin Huxley model of the squid axon from 1952 we have the following expressions

 ```git@github.com:ComputationalPhysiology/modelgraph.git
 dV_dt = -(-i_Stim + i_Na + i_K + i_L)/Cm